 2. Social Promotion

-Not every institution has loads of money to spend on digital; it can be a complicated short-term strategy.
-Overall, paid social media ads are more effective at generating new contacts compared to paid search or digital advertising.
+Not every institution has loads of money to spend on digital; it can be a complicated and expensive (re: non-sustainable) short-term strategy.
+Regardless, some should be done if the event converts.
+And remember, paid social media ads are more effective at generating new contacts compared to paid search.

 3. Direct Mail